lukemunsch/chichen-itza/README.md

 ## Unfixed Bugs

-There is a photo near on the facts page that is in the facts_right section that is attached to the right hand edge of the body, but i am unable to move it away from the edge.
-This is the only element that is affected by this and i have run this by a couple of people including mentor and slack community channel with no identification of the issue.
+Currently the gallery page has ugly spaces that don't tie to the page neatly;
+this is currently something that i have been looking into, but i have not yet come across something that resolves this in a tidy fashion.

 ## Deployment